gradle/gradle/design-docs/publication-model.md

 1. Add `name`, `description`, `url`, `licenses`, `organization`, `scm`, `issueManagement` and `mailingLists` to `MavenPublication`
 2. Add extended attributes to `IvyModuleDescriptor`, `IvyConfiguration` and `IvyArtifact`.
 3. Add exclusions, inclusions, etc.

-## Introduce components

-A rough plan:

-1. Add `Component` and container of components.
-2. The `java-base` plugin adds a `java` component.
-    * Has-a api classpath and a runtime classpath, expressed as a `Classpath` (a container to which dependencies and files can be added, can be resolved as either a dependency set or a file collection).
-3. The `java` plugin specialises the `java` component:
-    * Wires up the `runtime` dependencies to the `runtime` classpath.
-    * Adds the Jar to the `runtime` classpath.
-4. The `ivy-publish` plugin wires up the `api` and `runtime` configurations to the `api` and `runtime` classpaths.
-5. The `maven-publish` plugin wires up the `api` and `runtime` scopes to the `compile` and `runtime` classpaths.
-6. The `idea` plugin and `eclipse` plugin export the dependencies included in the `api` classpath.
-7. The `application`, `war` and `ear` plugins bundle up the `runtime` dependencies of the `java` component.
-    * Adds a `jvm-application`, `war` and `ear` component, respectively.
-8. The `cpp-lib` plugin adds a `cpp-library` component for each library.
-9. The `cpp-exe` plugin add a `cpp-executable` component for each executable.
-10. The `javascript` plugin adds a `javascript` component.

-Each component is available as a local publication, and can be referenced from any other project.

-TBD - how each component is mapped to Ivy and Maven modules.
-    - is each component merged into the 'main' publications?
-    - or is there a publication per component?
-    - or is there explicit attachment?
-    - does applying the '$lang-library' plugin implicitly make the library component available as a publication?

-TBD - consuming components.

 # Open issues